-in the UK because domestic steelmakers cannot simultaneously afford the high prices of the international scrap market as well as the high price of electricity required to process it.
+The second lever applied in Scenario 1 is to increase the proportion of scrap in the ferrous input to production (from 40% to 60%).
+This lever was applied given the availability of scrap in the UK, which is underleveraged domestically and exported in large volumes (around 8 Mtpa).
+Scrap is currently underutilised in the UK because domestic steelmakers cannot simultaneously afford the high prices of the international scrap market as well as the high price of electricity required to process it.
 The high price of the material (projected at £280/t) is influenced by historical demand from scrap-based steelmakers in geographies that enjoy comparatively lower industrial electricity prices (such as Turkey and India) who can afford to pay more for scrap.

 Under the scrap and electricity price assumptions in Scenario 1, increasing scrap intake offers a way for the industry to reduce production costs for breakthrough steelmaking at the outset.
-However, there could be a role for government to play in maximising the impact of this lever, potentially through regulatory action to retain scrap for use within the UK or to reduce the cost of electricity associated with processing it.
+There is undoubtedly a role for government to play in maximising the impact of this lever, potentially through regulatory action to retain scrap for use within the UK or to reduce the cost of electricity associated with processing it.
 The lever also presents a trade-off: Increasing scrap intake lowers production costs but adds impurities that can prevent the resulting crude steel from being marketed toward highervalue applications.
 Upgrading of scrap-based crude steel can increase its quality, but this imposes an additional set of costs.